JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/domain-squatting-perfect-brand-name-hostage.md

 We were not competing against another company.
 We were faced with a ransom note.
 Needless to say, it left us feeling utterly deflated.

-Consider one of my previous employers, for example: a perfectly respectable, mid-sized business that eventually paid a substantial sum to secure the .com domain from one of these pirates, simply because someone felt that their old .net domain was no longer fit for their marketing strategy.
-At the time, it felt like the "grown-up" move.
-In hindsight, however, we all agree that the money would have been far better spent on improving the customer journey.

 Am I the only one who thinks this feels more like a subtle tax on ambition than a market?

 ### How the System Operates